Partially implicit Runge-Kutta methods for wave-like equations: Conclusions

 \section{Conclusions}

-In this work, PIRK methods, from first to third-order of convergence, have been derived to evolve in time systems of non-linear partial differential equations containing stiff source terms.
-The origin of the stiffness can be due to a particular choice of coordinates; in the case of spherical coordinates, $1/r$ and $1/\sin\theta$ factors appear in the equations and can be interpreted numerically as stiff terms close to $r=0$ and $\theta=0,\pi$.
+In this work we present a new class of Runge-Kutta methods, the PIRK schemes, tailored to solve wave-like systems of non-linear PDEs.
+Methods up to fourth-order of convergence have been derived.
+The new methods are partially implicit in the sense that a proper subset of the equations of the system contains some terms which are treated implicitly.
 Optimal SSP ERK methods are recovered when implicitly treated parts are neglected.
-The optimal values of the remaining coefficients are chosen according to stability criteria.
-Although the partially implicit parts confer stability to the system, no analytical or numerical inversion of any operator is required, and the computational costs of the derived PIRK methods are comparable to those of ERK ones.
+Although the implicit parts confer stability to the system, no analytical or numerical inversion of any operator is required, and the computational costs of the derived PIRK methods are comparable to those of the ERK ones.